JosiahPierce/writeups/cmu_binary_bomb/phase_2.md

 <code>x/x $ebp-0x18</code>

 <i>Tip: x/x is an "examine" command.
 The first x tells us to examine something at a specific address.
-After the slash, a variety of characters can be inserted; the x we chose indicates that we'd like to examine the content in hexadecimal format.<i>
+After the slash, a variety of characters can be inserted; the x we chose indicates that we'd like to examine the content in hexadecimal format.</i>

 <code>
 gdb-peda$ x/x $ebp-0x18<br>